Reaxys PhD Prize Symposium

 The Reaxys Inspiring Chemistry Conference celebrates inspirational chemistry from today’s leaders and the rising stars in the discipline.
 At the core is the celebration of the Reaxys PhD Prize

-with its annual Prize Symposium and Poster Sessions where each year’s winners and finalists showcase their research.
+with its annual Prize Symposium and Poster Sessions, where each year’s winners and finalists showcase their research.
 As a small, dedicated meeting, the conference opens opportunities for networking that are not possible at larger venues.
-You will connect with brilliant chemists from around the globe and with a range of experiences and knowledge.
-This personal and open exchange of questions, ideas, and perspectives is the driving force of Reaxys Inspiring Chemistry because it inspires solutions.
+You will meet brilliant chemists from around the globe – each bringing their unique experiences and knowledge to the conference.
+This personal and open exchange of questions, ideas and perspectives is the driving force of Reaxys Inspiring Chemistry because it inspires solutions.

 Keynote presentations at Reaxys Inspiring Chemistry Conferences of previous years include prominent chemists like

-Dr. Erick Carreira (ETH, Zurich), Dr. Lee Cronin (University of Glasgow), Dr. Peter Denial (Borealis, Finland),
+Prof Erick Carreira (ETH, Zurich), Prof Lee Cronin (University of Glasgow), Dr Peter Denifl (Borealis, Finland),

-Dr. Matthew Gaunt (University of Cambridge), Dr. Alexander Mayweg (F. Hoffmann-La Roche Ltd, Basel),
+Prof Matthew Gaunt (University of Cambridge), Dr Alexander Mayweg (F. Hoffmann-La Roche Ltd, Basel),

-Dr. Sarah Reisman (Caltech), Dr. Dieter Seeback (ETH, Zurich), and Dr. Charlotte Williams (Imperial College London).
+Prof Sarah Reisman (Caltech), Prof Dieter Seebach (ETH, Zurich), and Prof Charlotte Williams (Imperial College London).

 Experience the 2014 Reaxys Inspiring Chemistry Conference!